najmulhasan-code/najmulhasan-code/README.md

 My research focuses on Natural Language Processing, specifically on understanding how large language models behave under distribution shifts, adversarial inputs, and real-world deployment constraints.
 I am interested in building robust NLP systems that can generalize across languages and domains.

 Currently, I am working on multi-agent reinforcement learning for decentralized resource coordination, investigating emergent communication patterns and fairness in cooperative AI agents.

-I have first-authored papers accepted to the NeurIPS 2025 LAW Workshop and IEEE CCWC 2026.

-I'm applying to PhD programs for Fall 2026.
-Feel free to reach out!